 Pressure Cooker vs Slow Cooker: The Pros and Cons

-Differences between slow cookers and pressure cookers.
 A slow cooker is a gentle process that uses low heat and low temperature, longer cooking times to help keep your dish from being overcooked or dried out.
-A pressure cooker can bring the same results in less than half the time by using high temperatures, and hot steam with high pressure.
+A pressure cooker can bring the same results in less than half the time by using high temperatures, internal pressure, and hot steam with high pressure.

-The main difference home cooks face is in the amount of time these kitchen tools food cooks in vs how much time they want to spend in the kitchen.
+The main difference home cooks face is in the amount of time these kitchen tools food cook versus how much time they want to spend in the kitchen.

 The only problem with a slow cooker, though, is that it takes a long time to turn often tough and otherwise inedible ingredients into the kind of food you’d find in a four-star restaurant.

-You have to get up early, you have to prep your meal in advance, and then you have to hope that nothing goes sideways during the day to cause your slow cooker cooking time to “go on the fritz”.
+You have to get up early, you have to prep your meal in advance, and then you have to hope that nothing goes sideways during your cooking times during the day to cause your slow cooker cooking time to “go on the fritz”.

 Of course, you could speed things up with pressure cooking – but that introduces a couple of curveballs into the mix, too.